4 flights (longest 3.5 hours), 7 road journeys (longest 8 hours), 1 boat journey (2 hours).

 Examples of hotels used on this journey include:

 • San Agustín: Hacienda Akawanka

 • Coffee region: Finca La Cabana

 • Parque Tayrona Coast: Playa La Roca (Aug and Oct)/Hotel La Jorara (Dec).
-For 2018 we use Santa Marta as our base
+For 2018 we stay at La Casa del Piano in Santa Marta.

 • Mompós: Casa Amarilla